 Korlym.
-We sell Korlym in the United States, using experienced sales representatives to call on physicians caring for patients with endogenous Cushing's syndrome (hypercortisolism).
-Because many people who suffer from Cushing's syndrome are undiagnosed or inadequately treated, we have developed and continue to refine and expand programs to educate physicians and patients about screening for hypercortisolism and the role Korlym can play in treating patients with the disorder.
+We sell Korlym in the United States, using experienced sales representatives to call on physicians caring for patients with Cushing's syndrome (also called "hypercortisolism").
 We also have a field-based force of medical science liaisons.
 We use one specialty pharmacy and one specialty distributor to distribute Korlym and provide logistical support to physicians and patients.
 Our policy is that no patient with Cushing's syndrome will be denied access to Korlym for financial reasons.
 To help us achieve that goal, we fund our own patient support programs and donate money to independent charitable foundations that help patients pay for all aspects of their Cushing's syndrome care, whether or not that care includes taking Korlym.